What is a hotel operating system?

 4. It takes a long time to train new employees

-The true value of a property management system is defined by the people who are using it daily to run the property smoothly.
+The true value of a property management system is defined by the people who are using its interface daily to run the property smoothly.
 Your PMS should be simple to use with an easy-to-understand dashboard.
 Drag and drop features can be helpful for new users to learn their way around a system fast.

 Listen to your hotel staff.
 If they tell you a system is over-complicated, unstable, and has poor support, it’s time for a change